lapizote/school-notes/Humanities/PHILO 11/Module 4-2 Philosophical Implications on Human Labor.md

 "The human significance of nature exists for social man, because only in this case is nature a bond with other men, the basis of his existence for others and of their existence for him"

 Man must produce for society and with the consciousness of acting as a social being -> this is only how the work becomes human, and the object a human object (social object)

+Man as a species-being is man conscious not only of himself as an individual but also of his own species and of his own being as a member of his species

+Human work is truly communal because he produces universally, a real human being is one who reincorporates himself in the social

+In modern society: there is the functionalization and depersonalization of the person

+There is surplus from nature, and surplus becomes the basis of culture

+There is a danger to make everything about human existence work -> remember that work is a way of realizing oneself but not the only way

+modern man works aims at the world to change it, to create a product to perfect himself and for his fellowman

+The value of work lies in the worker, the dignity of man as an embodied person, free, communicating